-- Digoxin may be used in the treatment of heart failure or atrial fibrillation.
+- Digoxin may be used to treat heart failure or atrial fibrillation.

 - Digoxin works by inhibiting an enzyme (called Na-K ATPase) responsible for the exchange of sodium for other electrolytes in cells.
 This, in turn, increases the amount of calcium that enters the heart, affecting the electrical system of the heart and ultimately the way the heart beats.

-- May also be used in the treatment of persistent atrial fibrillation (AF) to control the ventricular response rate (how fast the ventricles in the heart beat).
+- May also be used in the treatment of persistent atrial fibrillation (AF) to control the ventricular response rate (how fast the ventricles contract and relax in the heartbeat).

 - Generic digoxin is available.